So you know you have a lot of potential.

-Ask a variety of people - people that you know well, as well as people that you don't know as well - and pick out the patterns in the feedback you receive.
+Ask a variety of people - people you know well, as well as people you don't know as well - and pick out the patterns in the feedback you receive.
 Colleagues, friends, family, and even acquaintances are all good people to ask.

 Here are some sample questions for the task:

 Assessments have their limitations, but I find the best approach is just to have fun with them, and take from them what you can.

 One awesome assessment for discovering your strengths is Strengthsfinder 2.0.
 You can find all you need for this here: http://strengths.gallup.com.

 Why not build on what you're naturally good at?